robinoud/BADS7604_HW3_Deep-Learning/README.md

 # Traditional Machine Learning (ML) vs Deep Learning (DL)
 ## _Powered by The Deep Sleeping Crew (Group6)_
 **`Deep Learning`** is a subset of **`Machine Learning`** which improves so fast to process big and complex data today.
-The spotlight focus on deep learning.
-Many people may forget about traditional machine learning.
-This experiment aims to compare the performance of prediction between **`Traditional Machine Learning (ML)`** and **`Multilayer Perceptron (MLP)`**.
-Including hyperparameters tuning and modeling.
+Since the spotlight focus on deep learning, most users may forget about traditional machine learning.
+This experiment aims to compare the performance of prediction between **`Traditional Machine Learning (ML)`** and **`Multilayer Perceptron (MLP)`**, including hyperparameters tuning and modeling.
 We expect a sensational result and a good experience for our team members.
 ## 1. Dataset
-Before modeling, the dataset selection is the important portion of the comparison between Multilayer Perceptron (MLP) and traditional machine learning.
+Before modeling, the dataset selection is the crucial part of the comparison between Multilayer Perceptron (MLP) and traditional machine learning.
 First, we prepared the **`Wine dataset`** but it’s too small for training and testing with Multilayer Perceptron (MLP) model.
-Let’s say the size of the dataset is the reason why we need deep learning.
+It is obvious that a huge number of input data is one of the key reasons why we need deep learning.

 Then, the **`Adult dataset`** from UCI is so interesting and big enough for our experiment. this dataset predict whether income exceeds $50K/yr based on census data (48,842 rows).
 Also known as the **`Census Income dataset`**.